The Evolve was also previously known as the Evenflo Transitions.

 - Narrow set harness straps can be uncomfortable for some children

-The Transitions is an easy to use, comfortable car seat that performs well in all functions: harnessed mode, high back booster mode, and backless mode.
+The Evolve is an easy to use, comfortable car seat that performs well in all functions: harnessed mode, high back booster mode, and backless mode.
 The harness height yields a long-lasting seat in harness mode.
 With the optimal padding on the bottom, it would suit even the pickiest child in terms of comfort.
 The J clips make removing the cover a breeze.
 The buckle tongue holders keep hot metal away from the child’s skin and make the summer months a bit easier.
 At 19 inches wide, it’s also fairly narrow, which could be beneficial to those families that need to fit 3 across in a vehicle.